Below we’ve put together a list of the pros and cons of hydrogen fuel cell cars.

 eia.gov outlines that the high cost of fuel cells is one of the major challenges for fuel cell vehicles

-High costs mean hydrogen fuel cell vehicles cannot be as economically competitive as other types of vehicles
+High costs might mean hydrogen fuel cell vehicles cannot be as economically competitive as other types of vehicles, both for producers, and also consumers

 Hydrogen Is The Most Expensive Fuel Right Now

-According to some reports, at the first retail stations, hydrogen fuel went for about $6 a gallon in the US, and this makes hydrogen the most expensive automotive fuel on the market.
+According to some reports, at the first retail stations, hydrogen fuel went for about $6 a gallon in the US, and this would make hydrogen the most expensive automotive fuel on the market.

 arena.gov.au outlines that the cost of hydrogen production is similarly expensive in Australia.

-Having said this, some reports indicate that the cost is expected to come down in the future as investment in the fuel continues.
+Some reports though indicate that the cost of fuel might come down in the future as investment in the fuel continues.

-Hydrogen Fuel Is Not Renewable Or Eco Friendly Right Now
+Hydrogen Fuel May Not Be Renewable Or Eco Friendly Right Now

 The most common method of hydrogen gas production right now is steam methane reforming from natural gas (some reports say about 95% of hydrogen gas production is done this way)